projectbismark/projectbismark/docs/admin/quickstart.md

 Follow the included Netgear Installation Guide to connect the BISmark router to your home network and the Internet.
-You may connect the router to an existing home router, but it is preferable to connect it directly to your broadband modem.
+You may connect the router to an existing home router, but we prefer you connect it directly to your broadband modem.

 ### 2. Connect your computer to the BISmark router